r-dbi/DBI/cran-comments.md

-This is a re-submission.
-Compare to the previous submission:

-* I have made `print.list.pairs()` more robust so that rangeMapper no longer fails R CMD check.
+This is a patch release to fix two very minor problems (failed to export generic, used wrong method in default implementation of dbGetQuery).

 The following notes were generated across my local OS X install, ubuntu running on travis-ci and win builder (devel and release):